G.I. coffeehouses: The DMZ

 Started in Washington, D.C. in the early summer of 1970, the DMZ coffeehouse was named after the Demilitarized Zone in Vietnam and called itself "liberated territory", a real "demilitarized zone."
-A sign above the entrance said "ABANDON ALL RANK YE WHO ENTER HERE", which the Open Sights GI Underground Newspaper explained meant that "rank shall have no privilege, or power or prestige in the DMZ."
+A sign above the entrance said "ABANDON ALL RANK YE WHO ENTER HERE", which the Open Sights GI Underground Newspaper explained meant that "rank shall have no privilege, or power or prestige in the DMZ".
 The DMZ stayed open a little less than a year, closing in May 1971, but played a central role in the soldier and veteran resistance to the war in the D.C. area in the Spring of 1971.
 In addition to the Open Sights GI paper, the coffeehouse helped establish a "wide network of organizers" at local bases, including the editors of The Oppressed at Walter Reed Army Medical Center and Liberated Castles at Fort Belvoir.
 During the Spring antiwar activity, the DMZ was filled with GIs and veterans who, through their contacts in the nearby military units, were "able to provide an extremely accurate account of what military units were being mobilized" to counter the demonstrations.

 Others

-Other coffeehouses in the U.S., Germany and Japan included the Chicago Area Military Project (Chicago, IL), Echo Mike (Los Angeles, CA), Fellowship of the Ring Coffeehouse (Fairbanks, AK), First Amendment Coffeehouse (Frankfurt, Germany), Fort Jackson GI Center (Columbia, SC), FTA Project (Louisville, KY), Haymarket Square Coffeehouse (Fayetteville, NC), Hobbit Coffeehouse (Iwakuni, Japan), Homefront (Colorado Springs, CO), Left Flank (Milwaukee, WI), Liberated Barracks GI Project (Kailua, HI), Pentagon GI Coffeehouse (Oakland, CA), People's Place (Chicago, IL), and the Potemkin Bookshop (Newport, RI).
+Other coffeehouses in the U.S., Germany and Japan included the Chicago Area Military Project (Chicago, Illinois), Echo Mike (Los Angeles, California), Fellowship of the Ring Coffeehouse (Fairbanks, Alaska), First Amendment Coffeehouse (Frankfurt, Germany), Fort Jackson GI Center (Columbia, South Carolina), FTA Project (Louisville, Kentucky), Hobbit Coffeehouse (Iwakuni, Japan), Homefront (Colorado Springs, Colorado), Left Flank (Milwaukee, Wisconsin), Liberated Barracks GI Project (Kailua, Hawaii), the Owl at Misawa Air Force Base (northern Japan), Pentagon GI Coffeehouse (Oakland, California), People's Place (Chicago, Illinois), the Potemkin Bookshop (Newport, Rhode Island) and the Red Herring at Chanute Air Force (Illinois).

-GI coffeehouses since the Vietnam War
+GI coffeehouses before and since the Vietnam War

+Before

+While not called coffeehouses, there were at least two Labor Canteens created near the end of World War II which promoted racial integration and demobilization of the troops.

+The first one opened in Washington, DC on February 13, 1944 sponsored by the United Federal Workers of America, Congress of Industrial Organizations.
+Music for the grand opening was provided by folksinger Pete Seeger with First Lady Eleanor Roosevelt in attendance (see photo at right).
+The crowd was racially diverse, which was an extremely unusual sight in the segregated nation's capital at the time.
+The second Labor Canteen opened in Honolulu, Hawaii on Sunday August 19, 1945, sponsored by the International Longshore and Warehouse Union (ILWU).
+It was established as "a nonracist service canteen, because the USO and Red Cross would not allow Asians or African Americans into their canteens."
+The Canteen also became the site for demobilization meetings let by the Oahu Servicemen's Committee for Speedier Demobilization.